raganwald/raganwald.github.com/index.md

 ### I ship products

 <p class="quotation">“Reg and I worked together for a year and a half.
 During that time, he spearheaded the effort to produce JProbe Threadalyzer, and then shepherded the entire JProbe suite through two subsequent upgrade releases.
+By that time, Threadalyzer had all but eliminated its competition in the Java thread analysis space, and JProbe had become the company's major source of revenue.</p>
-By that time, Threadalyzer had all but eliminated its competition in the Java thread analysis space, and JProbe had become the company's major source of revenue.”</p>
+<p class="quotation">“By that time, Threadalyzer had all but eliminated its competition in the Java thread analysis space, and JProbe had become the company's major source of revenue.”</p>
 <p class="author">—Christian Jaekl: Software Engineer and Concurrency Domain Expert</p>

 My career-long focus is the complete product strategy and development workflow around the technical work: